mem-courses/discrete-mathmatics/homework/week1.typ

 #hw("39(c)")[
-	Construct a truth table for each of these compound propositions.
+	Construct a truth table for each of this compound proposition.

 	$ (p -> q) or (not p -> r) $
 ][